nathanieltalbot/mitoc-ansible/README.md

 ## History
-The repository was modified from Johnathan Calazan's [ansible-django-stack][ansible-django-stack].
+The repository is a modified fork of Johnathan Calazan's [ansible-django-stack][ansible-django-stack].

 ## Included services
 - Nginx